tuukkaUosukainen/font-randomator-project/README.md

 - Add a randomize button to change font without page reload
 - Add timer so font changes every 3-5 seconds
+- Functionality to go back to previous font